heptarch/heptarch.github.io/drafts/demon.md

 attentional locus that can choose to spread, concentrate or divide.
 It imagines an arm; dirt, water and air congeal muddily into a limb.
-It imagines fire; oxygen sublimes and ignites, while the surface of the chamber grows uniformly cooler.
+It imagines fire; oxygen bubbles and ignites, while the surface of the chamber grows uniformly cooler.
  Will dynamically constituting matter.